St Thomas' Episcopal Church (Menasha, Wisconsin): Architecture

 In 1961, fire destroyed the west 1/3 of the church building.
 By 1963, a new 'addition' by Chicago architect Harry Weese was dedicated which integrated the old sanctuary and nave as a chapel to a modern sanctuary and nave of concrete, wood and copper. it is regarded as among Weese's most "noteworthy" buildings.
 Architecture critic Ian Baldwin calls St. Thomas Episcopal, an example of "Weese’s most poetic work," writing that "It seems to match the best work of Marcel Breuer, who at the same time was also building spare, dramatic Béton brut churches in the upper Midwest."

 Ministries

 Formation and children's ministries have always been a vital part of the congregation.
-Mission and outreach ministries have been present throughout the history of the congregation.
 Double Portion, a feeding program, is a part of St. Thomas serving 100 guests a lunch each week.
 There is also a food pantry.

 Clergy

 The current Interim Rector is Fr.
-Andy C. Lilegard, who has served as rector since 2024, who was granted the position after a long period with an interim rector from 2023-2024.
+Andy C. Lilegard, who has served as rector since 2024.

-These are the clergy who have served at St. Thomas.